Many U.S. children still have high blood lead levels. Here's what parents should know about lead poisoning in children, mercury, and other pollution.

-After decades of relative inattention, lead is in the news after revelations of contaminated drinking water in Flint, Mich.
+After decades of relative inattention, lead crept into the news after revelations of contaminated drinking water in Flint, Mich.

-Lead exposure in childhood has been linked to developmental issues, decreased IQ, and a higher propensity for aggressive behavior later in life.
+Lead poisoning in childhood has been linked to developmental issues, decreased IQ, and a higher propensity for aggressive behavior later in life.